rpuhalovich/rpuhalovich/README.md

 ### Hey there!

-I'm a Computing and Software Systems graduate at the University of Melbourne.
+I'm a Computing and Software Systems graduate from the University of Melbourne.

 ### Current Projects